 - determining the appropriate time signature for a given measure

 The above list is comprehensive.
-If any of the material is unfamiliar to you, the one-semester course, Basic Musicianship will give you the opportunity to learn this material before enrolling in Music Theory and Aural Learning I.
+If any of the material is unfamiliar to you, the one-semester course, Basic Musicianship will give you the opportunity to learn this material before enrolling in Music Theory and Aural Skills I.